Skeleton Key: Subduction Classes in Finite Transformation Semigroups and Green's Relations: Introduction Mathematical Preliminaries

-$(X,S)$ is a {\em transformation semigroup} with $S$ acting faithfully on the \emph{state set} $X$ if $S$ is a subsemigroup of the (right) full transformation semigroup ${\mathcal T}(X)$ of all mappings on a set $X$.
+For clarity, we include some important mathematical preliminaries that will be used throughout this manuscript: $(X,S)$ is a {\em transformation semigroup} with $S$ acting faithfully on the \emph{state set} $X$ if $S$ is a subsemigroup of the (right) full transformation semigroup ${\mathcal T}(X)$ of all mappings on a set $X$.
 For $x\in X, s\in S$, the result of the action is written $x^s$.
 The action can be extended to subsets of $X$, if $P\subseteq X$ and $s\in S$ then $P^s=\{x^s\mid x\in P\}$.
 The \emph{image} of a transformation $s$ is defined by $\im(s)=X^s$, and we can also say that $\im(s)$ is the image of $X$ under $s$. $S^\id$ is the monoid obtained by adjoining the identity on $X$ to the semigroup $S$, if it is not a member of $S$, otherwise $S^\id=S$.

 $(A,\leq)$ is a \emph{preorder} (sometimes called a `quasi-order') if $\leq$ is a reflexive and transitive relation on the set $A$.
 For a preorder, there exists an equivalence relation $(A,\equiv)$ defined by $a\equiv b \iff a\leq b$ and $b\leq a$, and an induced partial order on the equivalence classes $(A/\!\equiv,\leq)$.
-The surjective map $A\twoheadrightarrow A/\!\equiv$ is denoted by $\eta^\natural$.
+The surjective map $A\twoheadrightarrow A/\!\equiv$ is denoted by $\eta$.